Almost done! Please Select Your Region To Receive Customized Content

 Since everything’s more expensive in Singapore, where petrol costs around $2 per litre (or $7.4 per gallon), that roughly translates to spending $1,065 extra for petrol each year if your tyres are under-inflated.

 Even Barack Obama got in on the act back in 2008 when he called for Americans to reduce the country’s need for foreign oil by keeping their tires properly inflated.
-Well, he won his 2008 presidential campaign and he’s the President of the United States of Awesome, twice over, so he must be right.
-(Please, Donald, don’t screw this up.)
+Well, he won his 2008 presidential campaign and he’s the President of the USA twice over, so he must be right.
+(Please, Donald, don’t screw this office up.
+Ok, you have.)

 By keeping your tyres properly inflated, you help reduce oil consumption, slow down global warming, and save the fate of all future sappy honeymooners in the Maldives.
 Plus imagine all the millions of innocent dinosaurs listening to their audio CDs that had to be sacrificed 65 million years ago just to feed your oil habit today, it’s time you picked up the air pump.

 Add to the fact that under-inflated tyres put more pressure on the tyre sidewalls and cause them to wear out faster, which means you’ll be spending even more money replacing your tyres more frequently, it goes to show that something as simple and as free as air can save you a lot of money in the long run.

 There’s a vampire in your house and, unfortunately for you, his name is not Robert Pattinson.
 Any electrical appliance that’s simply plugged in sucks energy even when they’re switched off and not in use.